AliNoor23991/COIT20252-BPM-ePortfolio/ePortfolio-2-Business-Process-Modelling.md

 # Title
 **SIPOC and High-Level Process Mapping**

-“A simple overview of a business process from start to finish.”
+A simple overview of a business process from start to finish.

 **SIPOC stands for:**
 **S** – Supplier → Who provides something?